 This was the same approach taken by James Bowman – with his J1 Forth CPU.
 This is fully described in just 200 lines of verilog and been implemented on Xilinx and Lattice FPGA devices.

-James’s device was influenced my Charles Moore’s Novix NC4016 architecture, and has been successfully incorporated into a retro gaming sheild for Arduino – Gameduino.
-James is also a professional Silicon Architect, and the J1 is also used as a core on some graphic processor chips.
+James’s device was influenced by Charles Moore’s Novix NC4016 architecture, and has been successfully incorporated into a retro gaming shield for Arduino – Gameduino.
+James is a professional Silicon Architect as his day-job, and the J1 is also used as a core on some graphic processor chips.

 Using a microcode ROM it would be possible to decode 5 bit instruction tokens into multiple field wider instructions – and this would allow the simple pipelining scheme to be utilised.